-Using the Raft distributed consensus protocol, DocDB automatically replicates data synchronously in order to survive failures while maintaining data consistency and avoiding operator intervention.
+Using the Raft distributed consensus protocol, DocDB automatically replicates data synchronously across the primary cluster in order to survive failures while maintaining data consistency and avoiding operator intervention.

 A fault domain comprises a group of nodes that are prone to correlated failures.
 The following are examples of fault domains:

 - Zones or racks

 Data is typically replicated across fault domains to be resilient to the outage of all nodes in one fault domain.